gwu-libraries/sfm-ui/docs/install.rst

     curl -L https://github.com/gwu-libraries/sfm-docker/raw/master/prod.docker-compose.yml > docker-compose.yml
     curl -L https://github.com/gwu-libraries/sfm-docker/raw/master/example.secrets.env > secrets.env

-2. Put real secrets in ``secrets.env``.
+2. Put real secrets in ``secrets.env`` as described in :ref:`install-configuration`.

 3. Update ``docker-compose.yml``.
-It is annotated with the various configuration options.
-At the least, set the ``SFM_HOST` environment variable with the host/IP and the port.
+It is annotated with the various configuration options, see :ref:`install-configuration`.
+At the least, set the ``SFM_HOST`` environment variable with the host/IP and the port.

 4. Bring up the containers::